In recovery

 T-minus 30 minutes: Ben sends Becky to her room for her total lack of cooperation and she's now setting new decibel records herself.
 Ben frantically flings every Lego, dress-up hat, Polly Pocket accessory, school art project, colored pencil, etc. on the playroom floor into a plastic bin.
 It fills the bin, which is the size of a large beer cooler, and the stuff gets hidden in the basement.

 T-minus 20 minutes: The doorbell rings and two pairs of eyebrows shoot up in alarm.
 I greet the puppet lady, who is 15 minutes early, and start helping her lug in her stuff.
 Ben is drenched in sweat.
 He take the world's fastest shower and then dashes out for pizza.
 Becky is still hollering at top volume, so I've cranked up some bootylicious '70s hits on the kitchen stereo to drown out the racket.
-Sarah is inexplicably sitting quietly on the landing amist the chaos, reading a magic Treehouse book to herself.
+Sarah is inexplicably sitting quietly on the landing amidst the chaos, reading a magic Treehouse book to herself.
 There is a God.

 Launch: The guests all arrive on time, which is good since the puppet lady got here early, but bad because this superkinetic crowd has to be kept outside and herded away from the street while she finishes getting ready.
-We didn't get around to cleaning Milo's litterbox, which is in the downstairs bathtub (shower curtain discreetly concealing), so several guests remark on the greater-than-one-would-expect bathroom stench.
+We didn't get around to cleaning Milo's litter box, which is in the downstairs bathtub (shower curtain discreetly concealing), so several guests remark on the greater-than-one-would-expect bathroom stench.

 T-plus 60 minutes: The puppet show went over well, despite (or perhaps because of) the fact that it was the exact same puppet lady doing the exact same story as she did at the party a couple of months ago of one of the kids in attendance.
 We adjourn for pizza and ice cream cake.
 One of the candles is the type that keeps relighting itself, which amuses everyone greatly.